Skip to main content

 Legal Pros and Cons of Cohabitation

 In some respects, unmarried cohabitation today can be beneficial from a legal standpoint.
-Unmarried partners may define the terms of their relationship.
-They can do this without being bound by marriage laws.
-Marriage laws can sometimes restrict the marriage relationship.
-After a breakup, cohabitants don't need to follow strict procedures to exit.
+Unmarried partners may define the terms of their relationship without being bound by marriage laws, which can sometimes restrict the marriage relationship.
+After a breakup, cohabitants don’t need to follow strict procedures to exit.

 But, unmarried cohabitants don’t enjoy the same rights as married people, especially concerning property acquired during a relationship.
 Marital property laws don’t apply to unmarried couples the way they do to married couples even those in long-term relationships.